- Register for free with no monthly fees

 Directed by Rob Marshall (Chicago) Emily Blunt plays the famous nanny in Mary Poppins Returns.
 Blunt is joined by co-stars Meryl Streep, Colin Firth, Julie Walters and Dick Van Dyke.
 Decades after her original visit, the magical nanny returns to help the Banks siblings and Michael's children through a difficult time in their lives.

-Mary Poppins Returns is at Showcase on December 21
+Mary Poppins Returns is out now!

 Transformer Bumblebee is on the run in the year 1987, and finds a safe haven in a junkyard in a small Californian beach town and a friend in Charlie, played by Hailee Steinfeld.
 Travis Knight (Kubo and the Two Strings) directs.